AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data to or from an Apsara PolarDB cluster/Synchronize data from a PolarDB for MySQL cluster to an AnalyticDB for PostgreSQL
         instance.md

 ## Procedure

 1. Purchase a data synchronization instance.
-For more information, see [Purchase procedure]().
+For more information, see [Purchase a DTS instance]().

     **Note:** On the buy page, set Source Instance to **PolarDB**, set Target Instance to **AnalyticDB for PostgreSQL**, and set Synchronization Topology to **One-Way Synchronization**.